yashwini24/yashwini24/README.md

-## Hi there 👋
+## Hi there!
+I'm Yashwini 👋

-# 👋 Hi, I’m Yashwini Bansal
+# About me

-✨ Building tools to simplify everyday work
+✨ I'm new to coding - I'm building tools to simplify my everyday work
 🧠 Exploring automation, productivity, and data
 💡 Passionate about using code to solve real-world inefficiencies